 This site was designed to help a range of users; from people with little or no knowledge of the Duckworth/Lewis method to professionals who would like assistance to do the complicated calculations with ease.
 This site also allows users to run complicated reports based on the results of the Duckworth Lewis calculations

-The calculator on this site is based on the standard edition of the calculations which are accurate for first innings scrores of up to 235, the resource table used is the most up-to-date as per the 2004 revision 2 duckworth/lewis ball-by-ball table.
+on this site is based on the standard edition of the calculations which are accurate for first innings scrores of up to 235, the resource table used is the most up-to-date as per the 2004 revision 2 duckworth/lewis ball-by-ball table.
 The Professional edition of Duckworth-Lewis (aka CODA) would be used by officials for first innings scores greater than 235.

 There are many very well written articles on the internet regarding the Duckworth Lewis method so we have provided the best-on-the-web external links for your viewing.
 Please try our calculator against the examples in the articles for a calculated summary of the resources lost for each innings.